SUPER STATE STRATEGY

-In the state House, we are currently targeting 16 districts—13 GOP-held seats and three Democratic holds.
+In the state house, we are currently targeting 17 districts—14 GOP-held seats and three Democratic holds.
 Eleven seats are located in Southeast Pennsylvania, close to the Philadelphia metro area and surrounding regions.
-The remaining five targets are located near Harrisburg, Wilkes-Barre, and the Pittsburgh suburbs.
+The remaining six targets are located near Harrisburg, Wilkes-Barre, and the Pittsburgh suburbs.

 Seats needed to flip the state senate